Emile666/stc1000_stm8/usermanual/README.md

 The PID-controller is controlled with the *proportional gain*, *integral time-constant* and the *differential time-constant*.
 They all work closely together.
 For more information on how to select optimum settings for a PID-controller, please refer to http://www.vandelogt.nl/uk_regelen_pid.php

 The pid-output is a percentage between -100.0 and +100.0 %.
 It is in E-1 %, so a value of 123 actually means 12.3 %.
 This value can be seen by pressing the PWR button twice (one press shows the 2nd temperature, the 2nd press shows the pid-output percentage).
-When the value is greater than 0, it indicates that the temperature is too low and heating should be applied.
-When the value is negative, the temperature is too high and cooling should be applied.
-The pid-output percentage controls both the heating and the cooling relays.
-The way to do this is with the
+When this value is greater than 0, it indicates that the actual temperature is too low and heating should be applied.
+When this value is negative, the temperature is too high and cooling should be applied.
+The pid-output percentage is available at the S3 output as a slow PWM signal (period-time is 5 seconds), with the duty-cycle corresponding with the PID-output percentage.
+For example: if the pid-output is equal to 200 (20.0 %), the S3 output is low (0 V) for 1 second and high (+5 V) for 4 seconds.

-*hysteresis* and *hysteresis 2* parameters.
+The PID-output also controls both the heating and the cooling relays.
+The way to do this is with the *hysteresis* and *hysteresis 2* parameters.

-**PID control example**: suppose that *hysteresis* is set to 50 and *hysteresis 2* is set to 100.
-When the pid-output percentage exceeds 10 % (100), the heating relay is switched on.
-When the pid-output drops below 5 % (50), the heating relay is switched off again.
+**PID control example**: suppose that *hysteresis* is set to 50 (5 %) and *hysteresis 2* is set to 100 (10 %).
+When the pid-output percentage exceeds 100 (10 %), the heating relay is switched on.
+When the pid-output drops below 50 (5 %), the heating relay is switched off again.
 Suppose that the pid-output further drops and becomes negative.
-If it becomes less than -10 % (-100), the cooling relay is switched on.
+If it becomes less than -100 (-10 %), the cooling relay is switched on.
 When the pid-output then increases again, the cooling relay is switched off again when it crosses -5 % (-50).

+Note that the S3 output also outputs the PWM signal when the PID-controller output is less than 0.
+So -100 (-10 %) is seen as a duty-cycle of 10 %.
+You can use the relay to indicate whether you are cooling or heating.

 ## Running profiles